 The pharmaceutical industry is missing out on a huge potential within technology

-A thought-provoking feature we recommend reading is this (danish) thought-provoking feature from Ingeniøren.
+A thought-provoking feature we recommend reading is this (Danish) piece from Ingeniøren.

 Technology is not something to be afraid of, even if you do not understand it.
 Think of what technology has done throughout human history.
 It is the very foundation of our development and it will continue to be.
 Those able to handle the technology has always been frontrunners, right from the prehistoric human who could handle fire, to technologists, described in the feature, who can handle new technology.
 You cannot get around it – if you try to you will be overtaken.